-- 1. Public Works has created new Development Services webpages to improve online access to plan and permit information, as well as offer the scheduling of online appointments to discuss construction projects and permitting with County staff.
-Enhancements will continue to be made to provide other customer-friendly features. - 2.
+- 1. Public Works continues to update its Development Services webpages to provide relevant, timely information for customers with improved, user-friendly access to plan and permit information, and convenient online scheduling of appointments to discuss construction projects and permitting with County staff. - 2.
 Public Works continues to use virtual meetings for ongoing engagement with the community and stakeholders on quality of life issues and the services provided by Public Works. - 3.
 Virtual One-on-One appointments are made available to property owners in the Bobcat Fire and Lake Fire areas, to provide expert assistance and guidance for recovery and rebuilding.
-These are offered in collaboration with the departments of Regional Planning, Public Health and Fire. - 4.
+These are offered in collaboration with Regional Planning, Public Health and Fire. - 4.
 Public Works continues to use digital outreach and communications using the "We're in This Together" campaign to ensure weekly messaging to all EPIC-LA and Development Services customers, reminding them of our continuity of operations relative to permitting and inspection services, and availability of helpful online and virtual resources for property owners, contractors, and developers.